Nidal-Bakir/Nidal-Bakir/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-✨ &nbsp;I'm currently mobile app developer with +2 years of experience using Flutter.\
+✨ &nbsp;I'm currently mobile app developer with +2 years of experience using Flutter and I'm determinded to take the <a href="https://github.com/parse-community/Parse-SDK-Flutter">Parse-SDK-Flutter</a>
+to next level.\
 💡 &nbsp;I like to explore new technologies, design patterns and develop software solutions.\
 🎓 &nbsp;I'm currently studying software engineering at the University of Albaath.\
 🌱 &nbsp;I'm on track for learning more about Software Architect, Systems Design and Backend Engineering.\